How To Create A Resume in Apple Pages

 Resumes can be written in three formats: Reverse Chronological, Functional, and Combination.
-Choose from the three so that you can easily write the content of your sample resume.
+Choose from the three so that you can easily write the content of your modern resume.
 The three formats have their advantages and disadvantages, and for that reason, you need to choose which will highlight your credentials most.
 The first format, reverse chronological, is the traditional format and popularly used due to its flexibility that any applicants can use.
 The second format, functional, puts emphasis on the applicant's qualifications and is more suitable for those who have job experiences.
 The last format, combination, is the combination of the two formats.
 It emphasizes specific qualifications, yet it also contains professional experiences.
 Just a reminder, the information you're going to include on your simple resume will depend on the format you choose.

 If you're not sure what format you want to follow, you may purchase the available resume templates above.